Mi hermano Esopo

-Mi hermano Esopo is a 1952 black and white Argentine film, directed by Luis Mottura with a script by Maria Luz Regás and Roberto Gil.
-It was premiered on 17 January 1952 and stars Mario Fortuna, Gregorio Cicarell, Pierina Dealessi and Susana Campos.
+Mi hermano Esopo is a 1952 Argentine film of the classical era of Argentine cinema, directed by Luis Mottura and written by María Luz Regás and Roberto Gill.
+It premiered on 17 January 1952 and starred Mario Fortuna, Gregorio Cicarell, Pierina Dealessi and Susana Campos.

 Synopsis

 A young man must take the place of his ailing father in driving a carriage.